-Breast cancer causes approximately 40,000 deaths in the United States each year.
-The U.S. Preventive Services Task Force recommends that women between the ages of 50 and 74 undergo mammography screening once every two years.
+Breast cancer causes approximately 42,000 deaths in the United States each year.
+The U.S. Preventive Services Task Force recommends that women between the ages of 50 to 74 undergo mammography screening once every two years.
 Early detection via mammography screening and subsequent treatment can reduce breast cancer mortality for women in this age range.

-Explore the percentage of women ages 50 to 74 who received a mammogram to screen for breast cancer.
-Higher rates are better.
+Explore the percentage of women ages 50 to 74 who had a mammogram to screen for breast cancer in each state.
+Higher rates are better on this measure.

-This measure reports the percentage of women ages 50 to 74 who received a mammogram to screen for breast cancer during the measurement year or two years prior to the measurement year.
+This measure reports state performance on the percentage of women ages 50 to 74 who received a mammogram to screen for breast cancer during the measurement year or two years prior to the measurement year.

 States voluntarily report on Breast Cancer Screening (BCS-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.

-Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports as of June 3, 2019 for the Adult Core Set FFY 2018 reporting cycle; see 2018 Child and Adult Health Care Quality Measures.
-For more information about Breast Cancer Screening (BCS-AD) visit Adult Health Care Quality Measures.
+Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports for the Federal Fiscal Year (FFY 2020) reporting cycle as of June 18, 2021; see 2020 Child and Adult Health Care Quality Measures.
+For more information on the Breast Cancer Screening (BCS-AD) measure, visit Adult Health Care Quality Measures.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, CO, ID, IN, ME, MT, ND, OR, and SD.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, MT, OR, and SD.

 Unless otherwise specified:

-- States used Adult Core Set specifications, based on National Committee for Quality Assurance (NCQA) 2018 specifications.
-The following state used NCQA 2017 specifications: NV.
+- States used Adult Core Set specifications, based on National Committee for Quality Assurance 2020 specifications.

 - Denominators are assumed to be the measure-eligible population for states using the administrative method.
 Some states reported exclusions from the denominator, as noted in the state-specific comments.

-- Rates displayed reflect state reporting for Medicaid enrollees ages 50 to 64 (26 states) or ages 50 to 74 (15 states).
+- Rates displayed in this table reflect state reporting for Medicaid beneficiaries ages 50 to 64 (32 states) or ages 50 to 74 (15 states).